jpweber/jpweber.io/content/blog/a-look-at-tokenrequest-api.md

   namespace: token-demo
 ```

-As you can see there isn't anything special about this service account.
+As you can see there is nothing special about this service account.
 We just need to create it and remember the name.
-Next is the PodSpec and volume defintions
+Next are the PodSpec and volume definitions

 ### Token-Client PodSpec